Baby Arrives Before Dad in Dramatic Home Birth

-Labour started at 2.15pm, with contractions coming every two minutes.
-Having phoned for an ambulance 30 minutes later, Becky managed to make it downstairs to open the door before her husband arrived at the same time as Tahlia Feasey and Josh Miller from East Midlands Ambulance Service (EMAS), shortly followed by Sarah-Jayne Parsons and Jon Channon from East of England Ambulance Service NHS Trust (EEAST).
+Labour kicked off at 2:15pm with contractions every two minutes.
+Becky called an ambulance half an hour later and managed to get downstairs to open the door.
+Paramedics Tahlia Feasey and Josh Miller from East Midlands Ambulance Service (EMAS) arrived moments before Sarah-Jayne Parsons and Jon Channon from East of England Ambulance Service NHS Trust (EEAST) joined the scene.

-Becky said: “It was very interesting to hear their version of events as in my mind it all went really fast and smoothly.
+“It was very interesting to hear their version of events as in my mind it all went really fast and smoothly.
 I didn’t realise how serious things were at one point when baby’s head was out, but her shoulder was stuck.
-They remained very calm and reassuring throughout.
+They remained very calm and reassuring throughout,” Becky said.

 “The paramedics that day were true angels, and I will be forever grateful for their knowledge and care.”